hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Cafe Tiffin - North Indian.
 * Westerns Laundry - European.
 * Ottolenghi (Islington) - by Ottolenghi.
-* [Towpath](https://www.towpathlondon.com/) - awesome outdoor restaurant on the canal, perfect for lunch or a dinner or warm summer evening.
+* [Towpath](https://www.towpathlondon.com/) - awesome outdoor restaurant on the canal in Islington, perfect for lunch or a dinner on a warm summer evening.
 * Zia Lucia Islington - great pizzas, including their famous charcoal crust.
 * Frequency Coffee Angel - coffee and cinnamon rolls.
 * Jolene Colebrooke Row - sourdough and pastries.